josholdham/worldiesle/docs/faq.md

 ## Does the home/away team distinction matter?

 Yes.
 No. Maybe.
-I don't k
+I don't k-

 ## Does the home/away team distinction matter?

 Sort of.
 For most games, it does.
 It's an extra element of the quiz in remembering the goals, and I find it fun to try figure out the stadium from the images as well as anything else.

-However, for international matches, and for some tournament matches (ie cup matches played on neutral grounds) the home/away team or doesn't matter, and won't be factored in to determining a correct guess.
+However, for international matches, and for some tournament matches (ie cup matches played on neutral grounds) the home/away team distinction doesn't matter, and won't be factored in to determining a correct guess.

 ## How come I never see any useful clues next to my previous guesses.

 OK, I'll level with you: part of this game's conception was in fact working backwards from the questionable pun in the title to a viable and workable game.

-As much as I'd like to copy the good example of Wordle and Worldiesly by sprinkling past guesses with useful clues as to the correct answer, it's a bit less clear how I'd do that when comparing teams and players (years I think works well - it's a higher or lower type thing).
+As much as I'd like to copy the good example of Wordle and Worldle by sprinkling past guesses with useful clues as to the correct answer, it's a bit less clear how I'd do that when comparing teams and players ('years' I think works well - it's a higher or lower type thing).

-I'll keep thinking of ways to improve this, and to see if the data is there to support it, but for now... sorry.
+I'll keep thinking of ways to improve this, and to see if the data is there to support it, but for now... please accept my apologies.

 ## Can I save my scores/stats across devices, or if I get a new computer/phone?